The Milwaukee & Northern Main Line – Hilbert Junction to Green Bay

 Forest Junction, Wis., was Milepost 88 on the M&N according to an 1873 timetable; it was Milepost 91 on later timetables.

 Looking northeast along the former M&N right-of-way at Forest Junction, Wis., on 17 May 2021.
-The diamond formed when the M&N crossed the Appleton & New London (A&NL), laid a year earlier, was at the center of this scene.
-The A&NL was soon sold to the Milwaukee, Lake Shore & Western (MLS&W).
+The diamond formed when the M&N crossed the A&NL, laid a year earlier, was at the center of this scene.
+The A&NL was soon sold to the MLS&W. The union depot stood to the left, on the west side of the M&N and the south side of the MLS&W. Photograph by Tom Bruss.

+Looking northwest along the former right-of-way of the A&NL, later MLS&W, from the former M&N right-of-way, at Forest Junction, Wis., on 17 May 2021.
+The volleyball court straddles the former right-of-way.
 The union depot stood to the left, on the west side of the M&N and the south side of the MLS&W. Photograph by Tom Bruss.

-Looking southwest along the former M&N right-of-way, at Forest Junction, Wis., on 17 May 2021.
-The diamond formed when the M&N crossed the Appleton & New London (A&NL), laid a year earlier, was near the far edge of the tree line at left.
-The A&NL was soon sold to the Milwaukee, Lake Shore & Western (MLS&W).
-The union depot stood to the right, on the west side of the M&N and the south side of the MLS&W. Photograph by Tom Bruss.

 Holland Station, Wis., was Milepost 94 on the M&N according to an 1885 timetable.